johanWallgren/iMessage/README.md

 leftTexter <- 'Bob'

-Run parseMessages.R to extract data from html-file.

 The phone the messages were extracted from belongs to Alice.
 Alice is texting on right side of the screen, Bob is texting on the left.

+Run parseMessages.R to extract data from html-file.

 C.

+Copy file mess.RData to folder ./MessApp/messData/

+In the console, write:

+library(shiny)

+runApp('MessApp')

+This launchs an app for generating wordcloud and creating plots of stats on messages.

+D.

-Run generateWordCloud.R to generate word cloud.
+Run generateWordCloud.R to generate picture of wordcloud.

 Code is written for messages in swedish, to change language change following code: